supahcraig/RPCN-to-Aurora-via-IAM/README.md

 ```

-It will prompt you for the password, which is postgres (unless you changed it).
+It will prompt you for the password, which is postgres (unless you changed it in tfvars).
 Once authenticated, it will execute the contents of `cdc_setup.sql`

 ### 5. Verify the pipeline is running ok